-In addition to the outreach conducted previously, the Draft included the following opportunities for additional public participation.
+In addition to the outreach conducted previously, the following opportunities for additional public participation were provided.
 All of these meetings were noticed through standard practices and additional outreach and notification followed the procedures described above.
 In addition, notices were sent out in Spanish and Vietnamese, which are the most common languages of non-English speakers in Marin.

-- Five workshops were held on weekends and evenings in a variety of locations, including Marin City and the Canal neighborhood of San Rafael. - The Planning Commission will hold three public hearings (including one evening hearing) to receive public comment on the Draft Housing Element and recommend adoption to the Board of Supervisors. - The Board of Supervisors will hold a public hearing to review and adopt the Draft Housing Element and Environmental Review document.
+- Five workshops were held on weekends and evenings in a variety of locations, including Marin City and the Canal neighborhood of San Rafael. - The Planning Commission held three public hearings (including one evening hearing) to receive public comment on the Draft Housing Element and recommend adoption to the Board of Supervisors. - The Board of Supervisors held a public hearing to review and adopt the Draft Housing Element and environmental review document (the Addendum to the 2013 Supplemental Environmental Impact Report).